intel-lab-lkp/linux/Documentation/driver-api/virtio/virtio-dmb.rst

   floor_slots = rings + Q * B_rx + tx_min + ctrl   multi-queue works: one
                                                    receive buffer per queue
   work_slots  = rings + rx_fill + tx_min + ctrl    receive rings full
+  reserved    = min(32 + V - 1, pages / 2)     withheld, and zero below 256
+                                               pages; a short last pool
+                                               area can add to it, see
+                                               below.
+The V there counts
+                                               an administration virtqueue
+                                               too where a device has one
+  region_slots = work_slots + reserved         what a device must offer

 Every term above assumes ``VIRTIO_F_INDIRECT_DESC``, which is what the ``+ 3`` and the ``ctrl`` table account for.
 Without it a chain occupies one